No more TDS Stress! Avoid Penalties

 When he paid the rent for the month of June 2019 on 1 July 2019, he deducted Rs.2,496 from the rent and deposited this amount within 7 August 2019 to his tax account online.
 The remaining sum of Rs.5,504 is transferred to the landlord’s account via electronic transfer.

-How to file returns
+How to File Returns

 Tenants must file returns within a month from the end of each quarter for the TDS paid on rent to an NRI landlord.
-For example, you must file returns by 31 July 2019 for the TDS on rent paid for April, May, and June 2019.
+For example, you must file returns by 31 July 2024 for the TDS on rent paid for April, May, and June 2024.

-Alongside, the tenant must provide a TDS certificate by means of Form 16A to the landlord within a period of 15 days from the due date for filing quarterly TDS return.
+Alongside, the tenant must provide a TDS certificate by means of Form 16A to the landlord within a period of 15 days from the due date for filing a quarterly TDS return.

-Penalty for not paying TDS
+Penalty for Not Paying TDS

 The TDS deducted from the rent paid must be paid by the seventh of the following calendar month.
 If the tenant does not pay the TDS on time, it attracts prosecution under Section 276B of the Income Tax Act, 1961.
 That is, it may lead to imprisonment ranging from three months up to seven years.